A warm welcome awaits you in the shadow of Hadrian’s Wall

 Our Pigs

-Frequent visitors to Herding Hill Farm will fondly remember Bubble, our huge KuneKune (pronounced “cooney cooney”) pig.
+Frequent visitors to our campsite with animals will fondly remember Bubble, our huge KuneKune (pronounced “cooney cooney”) pig.
 Campers close to his field would often be able to hear him snore.
-Sadly, Bubble passed away in 2020, but we have two new KuneKune piglets that are already a firm favourite with our young guests.
-Called Chilli and Ginger they are settling in well and growing fast.
+Sadly, Bubble passed away in 2020, but we have two new KuneKune pigs Chilli and Ginger who we have raised since they were piglets.
+They are a firm favourite with our young guests.
 They love being tickled by our wardens.
-Whether they grow as large as Bubble did remains to be seen!
 KuneKune is a New Zealand breed of pig.

 • KuneKunes are grazers, not foragers like most pigs, and can live on grass alone